Psychrophile: Adaptations

 Certain cryophiles, such as Gram-negative bacteria Vibrio and Aeromonas spp., can transition into a viable but nonculturable (VBNC) state.
 During VBNC, a micro-organism can respire and use substrates for metabolism – however, it cannot replicate.
 An advantage of this state is that it is highly reversible.
 It has been debated whether VBNC is an active survival strategy or if eventually the organism's cells will no longer be able to be revived.
 There is proof however it may be very effective – Gram positive bacteria Actinobacteria have been shown to have lived about 500,000 years in the permafrost conditions of Antarctica, Canada, and Siberia.
+Due to their ability to retain their enzymes at low temperatures, psychrophilic microorganisms are being examined to find biotechnological and industrial applications, such as food processing, detergents, pharmaceuticals, and environment bioremediation.

 Taxonomic range

 Psychrophiles include bacteria, lichens, snow algae, phytoplankton, fungi, and insects.

 Among the bacteria that can tolerate extreme cold are Arthrobacter sp., Psychrobacter sp. and members of the genera Halomonas, Pseudomonas, Hyphomonas, and Sphingomonas.
 Species of Acinetobacter, Aerococcus, Flavobacterium, Listeria, Pseudomonas, Serratia, and Yersinia are commonly present in animal-derived foods.
 Another example is Chryseobacterium greenlandensis, a psychrophile that was found in 120,000-year-old ice.

 Umbilicaria antarctica and Xanthoria elegans are lichens that have been recorded photosynthesizing at temperatures ranging down to −24 C, and they can grow down to around −10 C. Some multicellular eukaryotes can also be metabolically active at sub-zero temperatures, such as some conifers; those in the Chironomidae family are still active at −16 C.

 Psychrophilic algae can tolerate cold temperatures, like this Chlamydomonas green algae growing on snow in Antarctica.

 Microalgae that live in snow and ice include green, brown, and red algae.
 Snow algae species such as Chloromonas sp., Chlamydomonas sp., and Chlorella sp. are found in polar environments.

 Some phytoplankton can tolerate extremely cold temperatures and high salinities that occur in brine channels when sea ice forms in polar oceans.
 Some examples are diatoms like Fragilariopsis cylindrus, Nitzchia lecointeii, Entomoneis kjellmanii, Nitzchia stellata, Thalassiosira australis, Berkelaya adeliense, and Navicula glaciei.

 Penicillium is a genus of fungi found in a wide range of environments including extreme cold.

 Among the psychrophile insects, the Grylloblattidae or ice crawlers, found on mountaintops, have optimal temperatures between 1 and 4 C. The wingless midge (Chironomidae) Belgica antarctica can tolerate salt, being frozen and strong ultraviolet, and has the smallest known genome of any insect.
 The small genome, of 99 million base pairs, is thought to be adaptive to extreme environments.